"All the Good Stuff" Northwest Celebration Turkey Stuffing

 - 2 tablespoons sunflower seeds (toasted or raw) Add to list

 - 2 tablespoons pumpkin seeds (toasted or raw) Add to list

 - 1/3 cup dried cranberries Add to list

 - 3/4 cup to 1 cup hot chicken or turkey broth (Make your own homemade stock) Add to list

 - Salt and pepper, to taste Add to list

 Preheat oven to 375° F.

-Scatter the bread chunks on a baking sheet and place in the oven to toast.
+Scatter bread chunks on a baking sheet and place in the oven to toast, about 5 minutes.

-In a large sauté pan, melt the butter over medium heat and cook the onion, celery, apple, sage, rosemary and parsley for 3 to 4 minutes or until the onions become tender.
+In a large sauté pan, melt butter over medium heat and cook onions, celery, apples, sage, rosemary and parsley for 3 to 4 minutes or until the onions become tender.